sethforprivacy/sethforprivacy.com/content/about.md

 ### Status page for all of my community resources

-Go to <https://status.sethforprivacy.com> to see the uptime and any outages associated with the services that I run.
+Go to <https://status.sethforprivacy.com> (Tor: <http://wv6vzroyraqx35tm454ey2b6unua24l4a4i5wg43253v5dv77bow46id.onion>) to see the uptime and any outages associated with the services that I run.

 ### Opt Out, a FOSS and privacy-focused podcast